-- Parents /guardians will be given notice of the dates of the school terms.
+• Parents /guardians will be given notice of the dates of the school terms.
 Guidance from the Department of Education makes it clear that parents/guardians should not arrange holidays during term time.
-Consequently, approval will not be given for pupils to be absent from school during the school term to go on holiday; - Other than emergencies, medical, dental and similar appointments should be arranged outside the school day; - Parents/guardians must provide an explanation of absence in the Student Planner and this must be presented to the tutor on the first day of return to school.
-Parents/guardians should also contact the school office to inform the Year Head of a pupil's absence;
+Consequently, approval will not be given for pupils to be absent from school during the school term to go on holiday;

-- The Year Head will ring home on first day of absence to ascertain the reason for the absence; - If the Class Tutor does not receive a phone call or written explanation of absence on a pupil's return to school, a note requesting same will be written in the Student Planner; - If a written explanation is still outstanding a further note will be put in the Homework Planner giving a warning of detention.
+- Other than emergencies, medical, dental and similar appointments should be arranged outside the school day; - Parents/guardians must provide an explanation of absence in the Student Planner and this must be presented to the tutor on the first day of return to school.
+Parents/guardians should also contact the school office to inform the Year Head of a pupil's absence; - The Year Head will ring home on first day of absence to ascertain the reason for the absence; - If the Class Tutor does not receive a phone call or written explanation of absence on a pupil's return to school, a note requesting same will be written in the Student Planner; - If a written explanation is still outstanding a further note will be put in the Homework Planner giving a warning of detention. - If a pupil is self-isolating due to Covid-19, the school should be informed immediately and the school will provide work.